 The Cisalpine Republic officially adopted the Italian tricolor in 1798.
 It was a square-shaped flag, with three vertical lines to represent the colors.

 In 1802, the Italian Republic was born.
 This was a Napoleonic state which included the North of Italy.
 It might be easy to mistake it with the modern Italian Republic.
 Except, this was a whole different story.
-While the colors remained, the design change a bit, although it was still a square.
+While the colors remained, the design change a bit, although it was still square.
 The flag of the Italian Republic was red with a white rhombus in the center and a green square in the middle of the white.

 Three years later, the Italian Republic of Napoleon became the Kingdom of Italy, when the French conquistador became emperor.
-This time around, the square became a rectangular.
+This time around, the square became rectangular.
 Plus, Napoleon’s eagle was in the center.
 This flag remained in use during Napoleon’s rule, which lasted until 1814.

-The road to unification
+The road to Italian unification

 Both the Venetian and Roman regions later adopted similar flags.
-This step symbolized the road to unification of the Italian states.
+This step symbolized the road to the unification of the Italian states.

 Rome became the capital of the Kingdom of Italy in 1872.
 To mark this historical event, a crown was added To the center of the flag.
 King Vittorio Emanuele II made the change, while Savoia’s coat of arms remained.
 At least until 1946, when Italy officially ended the monarchy.

 To mark this historical event, the flag consisted only of the red, white, and green vertical stripes.
 No extra logos nor figures.
+This was a monumental change in the Italian flag history.

 This is still the national flag of Italy.
 But why these colors?